KittuPanu/DAMit/README.md

 - Suggest whether to open the reservoir gates based on the calculated surplus.

 ## Installation and Usage
 1. Ensure you have Python installed on your system (Python 3.x recommended).
-Get it [here](https://python.org)
+Get it [here](https://python.org).
 3. Clone this repository to your local machine or download the repository as a ZIP file and extract it.
+Alternatively, go to the [Releases](https://github.com/KittuPanu/DAMit/releases) page and download the ZIP file from latest release.
 4. Make sure the Excel file 'Rainfall in hyderabad_inmm_real.xlsx' is in the same directory as the 'reservoir_program.py' script.
 5. Open a terminal or command prompt and navigate to the directory containing the program files.
 6. Run the program by executing the following command: python reservoir_program.py